yousufafroze/Stock-Prediction-through-ML/README.md

 **Additional Details**
 - Made addtional columns for percent change in price day_1, ... day_7
 - Used the additional columns to make the target attribute of -1, 0, 1 -> buy/sell/hold rating.
-- If the percentage change would exceed a certain threshold, it would get a buy/sell rating.
+- If the percentage change would exceed a certain threshold, it would give a buy/sell rating.
 Else a hold rating.

 **Difficulties**